-- e.
+- c.
 Fire incidents.
 In fire incidents involving hazardous materials or exposure to hazardous materials, no fee will be assessed for resources normally associated with fire fighting operations.
 Fees shall be assessed for those activities and resources associated with abatement, control and containment of the hazardous materials involvement or exposure. - (9) Supplemental regulations.
-All applicable provisions of the standards for Stormwater Management and Sediment Reduction (Section 72-301, 302, 305, 307, 308, 312, 313, 314, 315 and 316) administered by the South Carolina Department of Health and Environmental Control pursuant to the South Carolina Stormwater Management and Sediment Reduction Act of 1991 are incorporated by reference herein.
-All applicable provisions of the NPDES and Land Application Permits Regulation (Section 61-9.122 Part A-122.2, 122.3, 122.4 and Part B-122.26) administered by the South Carolina Pollution Control Act of 1976 are incorporated by reference herein.

-(c) Inspection of stormwater facilities.

-(1) Inspection during construction.
+All applicable provisions of the standards for Stormwater Management and Sediment Reduction (Section 72 301, 302, 305, 307, 308, 312, 313, 314, 315 and 316) administered by the South Carolina Department of Health and Environmental Control pursuant to the South Carolina Stormwater Management and Sediment Reduction Act of 1991 are incorporated by reference herein.
+All applicable provisions of the NPDES and Land Application Permits Regulation (Section 61 9.122 Part A 122.2, 122.3, 122.4 and Part B 122.26) administered by the South Carolina Department of Health and Environmental Control pursuant to the South Carolina Pollution Control Act of 1976 are incorporated by reference herein. - (c) Inspection of stormwater facilities. - (1) Inspection during construction.
 The county engineer shall periodically inspect the work completed under the approved stormwater management design plan.
 Upon completion of such work, he/she shall make a final inspection, and if the work has been carried out in accordance with the plan, he/she shall issue a letter of satisfactory completion upon receipt of the as built drawings.